 - Share openly, honestly and willingly regarding your thoughts, opinions and perspectives.

 Typically, most coaching sessions run about an hour in duration.
 At Competitive Edge Coaching we don’t add incremental charges.
 Therefore, if a coaching session is scheduled for an hour, but if, for example, it runs fifteen minutes longer, you are not charged for the extra time.

 How are coaching sessions conducted?

-The first session is usually conducted in a face-to-face meeting that is scheduled at our virtual office in Burlington.
+The first session is usually conducted in a face-to-face meeting that is scheduled at our office in Burlington.
 This provides an opportunity to meet clients and explore their needs and interests in more detail.
 Subsequent coaching sessions are conducted by telephone.
 Coaching sessions are scheduled at times that are convenient to clients and can occur between 7:00 a.m. and 9:00 p.m. weekdays.